Monday, January 27, 2020

 12:00-1:00 p.m., Hazel Hall Room 121

-Please join us as Jeffrey Clark, head of the Justice Department’s Environment and Natural Resources Division, discusses issues of environmental regulation, including the President’s new infrastructure reforms and the future of judicial deference to agencies.
-He also will talk about careers in environmental and administrative law, and the benefits of public service in state and federal government.
+During this event for Antonin Scalia Law School Students, Jeffrey Clark, head of the Justice Department’s Environment and Natural Resources Division, discussed issues of environmental regulation, including the President’s new infrastructure reforms and the future of judicial deference to agencies.
+He also spoke about about careers in environmental and administrative law, and the benefits of public service in state and federal government.